What is an HOA and How Do They Work?

-Lots of first time home buyers wonder what are HOAs and if living in one will be beneficial.
+Many first-time home buyers wonder what HOAs are and if living in one will be beneficial.

 Will living in this type of community be suitable for you?
-Let’s take a deep dive into the definition of an HOA so you can decide for yourself if you’ll want to live where one exists.
+Let’s take a deep dive into the definition of an HOA so you can decide if you want to live where one exists.

 HOAs will certainly not be for everyone.
 The information provided will help you make an informed decision.